tarantool/doc/doc/reference/reference_lua/string.rst

     ``split-string`` occurs.

     :param string input-string: the string to split
-    :param integer split-string: the string to find within ``input-string``.
+    :param string split-string: the string to find within ``input-string``.
                                  Default = space.
     :param integer max: maximum number of delimiters to process counting from the beginning of the input string.
 Result will